Bariatric Surgery: Myths & Facts

 This diagnostic procedure is performed to take a closer look at the liver and spleen to identify any abnormalities.
 The procedure involves a radioactive dye or contrast material that is absorbed by the liver, spleen and bone marrow.
 A scan is then done to identify where the radioactive elements have collected, producing an image of dense radioactivity…Read More

-Manipal Hospitals' gastroenterologists are highly diverse, and their exceptional range of expertise allows patients to be part of innovative surgeries and practices that are, in some cases, not available anywhere else in India, like latest in endoscopic procedures that examine and treat problems of the digestive tract, with minimized impact on surrounding tissues.
+Manipal Hospitals' gastroenterologists are highly diverse, and their exceptional range of expertise allows patients to be part of innovative surgeries and practices that are, in some cases, not available anywhere else in India, as the latest in endoscopic procedures that examine and treat problems of the digestive tract, with minimized impact on surrounding tissues.
 Providing unparalleled care to all types of the digestive tract and liver problems with a multi-disciplinary approach, Manipal Hospitals' department of gastrointestinal sciences scope of practice extends to robotic surgery, minimally invasive endoscopy, esophagogastroduodenoscopy, colonoscopy, small bowel enteroscopy, and endoscopic ultrasonography and pediatric gastroenterology.

 With cutting edge technologies, and practices in Gastrointestinal Sciences, Manipal Hospitals has been the most comprehensive caregiver in the state for all types of gastro and hepatic disorder like Acute liver failure, Appendicitis, Bile duct stones, Bile reflux, Celiac disease, Chronic pancreatitis, Cirrhosis, Clostridium difficile infection, Constipation, Crohn's disease, Diverticular disease, Diverticulitis, Dysphagia, Endoscopic submucosal dissection, Endoscopic ultrasound, Enlarged spleen, Esophageal cancer, Esophageal motility studies, Esophageal ulcer, Esophageal varices, Esophagitis, Faecal incontinence, Gastritis, Gastroenteritis, Gastroesophageal reflux, Giardiasis, Gilberts syndrome, Heartburn, Haemorrhoids, Indigestion, Irritable bowel syndrome, Lactose intolerance, Lymphocytic colitis, Mesenteric ischemia, Microscopic colitis, Pancreatic cysts, Pancreatitis, Poem, Travellers diarrhoea, Ulcerative colitis, Viral hepatitis, Inflammatory bowel disease (IBD)